 Official Michigan Reporter Citation: Forthcoming; Link to Opinion

-In this unanimous, published decision authored by Judge Garrett, the Court of Appeals reversed the trial court’s denial of Defendant Michigan Automobile Insurance Placement Facility’s (“MAIPF”) motion for summary disposition, in which it sought dismissal of Plaintiff Markise Steanhouse’s action against it.
-Steanhouse was injured in a motor vehicle accident in Ohio and sought no-fault PIP benefits through the MAIPF, but the Court of Appeals held that Steanhouse was ineligible for PIP benefits through the MAIPF based on the plain language of MCL 500.3172, or because his accident did not occur in Michigan.
-In so holding, the Court rejected Steanhouse’s two-fold argument that (1) his eligibility for PIP benefits relative to the accident was established by MCL 500.3111, and (2) because MCL 500.3172 conflicts with MCL 500.3111, the former could not be interpreted so as to deprive him of his right to benefits.
+In this unanimous, published decision authored by Judge Garrett, the Court of Appeals reversed the trial court’s denial of Defendant Michigan Automobile Insurance Placement Facility’s (“MAIPF”) motion for summary disposition, in which the MAIPF sought dismissal of Plaintiff Markise Steanhouse’s action against it.
+After Steanhouse was injured in a motor vehicle accident in Ohio, he sought no-fault PIP benefits through the MAIPF.
+The Court of Appeals held that Steanhouse was ineligible for PIP benefits related to the accident, however, based on the plain language of MCL 500.3172—or because his accident did not occur in Michigan.
+In so holding, the Court rejected Steanhouse’s two-fold argument that (1) his eligibility for PIP benefits relative to the accident was established by MCL 500.3111, and (2) because MCL 500.3172 conflicts with MCL 500.3111, the former could not be interpreted so as to deprive him of his right to benefits established by the latter.

 Markise Steanhouse was injured in a motor vehicle accident in Ohio, and subsequently sought no-fault PIP benefits from the MAIPF.
 The MAIPF declined to assign his claim because his accident occurred out of state, and in Steanhouse’s resultant action against the MAIPF, the MAIPF moved for summary disposition.
 Steanhouse argued, in response, that his entitlement to PIP benefits relative to the accident was established by MCL 500.3111, because he was “(1) was involved in an accident which occurred in the United States, (2) was an occupant of a vehicle and was injured, and (3) was a resident of the state of Michigan.”
 Furthermore, Steanhouse argued that MCL 500.3172 could not be interpreted as depriving him of his eligibility for PIP benefits which was clearly established by MCL 500.3111.
 The Court of Appeals agreed with Steanhouse and denied the MAIPF’s motion, stating, ‘MCL 500.3172 conflicts with MCL 500.3111 and otherwise cannot be interpreted as depriving assigned coverage to Michigan residents simply because they were injured in accidents in other states.”